 April 13, 1982: The Kings' first-round series against the heavily favored Edmonton Oilers is remembered for the Miracle on Manchester in Game 3, but many forget that the Oilers won the ensuing Game 4 to send the series to a decisive fifth game.
 The Kings made sure that the Miracle on Manchester would be more than just a footnote, taking down the Oilers 7-4 in Edmonton in Game 5 to advance to Round 2.
 There, they would lose to the Vancouver Canucks; the Kings would get revenge against Vancouver in 1991 and 1993 (and after a 2010 first-round defeat, they'd make up for it in 2012).

 April 15, 1989: Former Oiler Wayne Gretzky and unexpected playoff hero Chris Kontos helped the Kings win the final Game 7 at the old Great Western Forum, defeating the Oilers 6-3.
 Kontos scored his eighth goal of the series, and Bernie Nicholls scored the game-winner on a 5-on-3 in the second period.
-Tonight, of course, will be the first Game 7 in Los Angeles since that triumph.
+It would be the final Game 7 in the Great Western Forum.

 May 29, 1993: It's the most famous Game 7 in Los Angeles Kings history.
 After a controversial Game 6 overtime winner in LA sent the Campbell Conference Finals to Game 7, Wayne Gretzky put the team on his back and took the Kings to their first Stanley Cup Finals.
 Gretzky's hat trick helped LA defeat the Toronto Maple Leafs 5-4, setting the stage for a Stanley Cup Finals matchup with Montreal.
 The impending loss was devastating, but Gretzky's Game 7 performance still shines.